 Return to Classic Muscle Cars Library.

-For more cool information on muscle cars, check out:- Plymouth muscle cars spanned the spectrum from fanciful to fearsome -- and sometimes displayed both qualities in a single model.
+- Plymouth muscle cars spanned the spectrum from fanciful to fearsome -- and sometimes displayed both qualities in a single model.
 See profiles, photos, and specifications of Plymouth muscle cars.

 - Muscle cars came in many shapes and sizes.
 Here are features on more than 100 muscle cars, including photos and specifications for each model.